nnigam96/nnigam96.github.io/src/content/projects/distributed-llm-lab.md

 **Philosophy**: "Latency is the sum of compute time + transmission time.
 Minimize both."

 Implements speculative sampling where a "Draft Model" (Mac) produces token candidates cheaply, and the "Target Model" (Windows) verifies them in parallel.
-Uses raw TCP sockets with struct packing for minimal latency—HTTP is too slow.
-Asyncio-ready design for non-blocking I/O while GPU computes.
+Uses raw TCP sockets with struct packing for minimal latency—HTTP.
+Implemented a custom Producer-Consumer protocol using non-blocking socket patterns and TCP_NODELAY to minimize round-trip latency.

 **Key Components**:
 - Binary packet structure with `send_msg()`, `recv_msg()`, `send_tokens()`, `recv_tokens()`